Join the Fun with a Variety of First Night Activities!

 One high point of First Night State College, the Grand Procession, steps off St. Andrew’s Episcopal Church at 6:30 pm.
 The Grand Procession features an array of giant papier-mâché puppets consisting of birds, lions, wizards, and other animals – even dachshunds! – brought to life by your friends and neighbors.
 Local drummers are also welcome to join in on one of our African drums or by bringing their own drum.
 Learn more here.

 First Night Workshops are a great way to expend a little creative energy—and receive some from fellow artists—as we enter the new year.
-You can paint a ceramic mug with a resolution, or learn about playing the ukulele, or even find your core belly dancing!
+You can paint a ceramic mug with a resolution, or learn about about songwriting, or even find your core belly dancing!
 Some workshops are appropriate for children, others for adults.
 Learn more here.

 At Mayor Welch Plaza, two carriages drawn by Percheron draft horses take you back in time as they carry you through downtown State College.
 Dress warmly – it’s difficult to turn up the heat in an open carriage.
 Rides are offered from 7 p.m. to 10 p.m. on a first come, first served basis.
 Due to high demand, not all of those wishing to ride may be accommodated.
 Carriage rides are $5 a person and require a First Night Button.